-std::string getStringFromActionSet(const ActionSet newActionSet)
+• std::string getStringFromActionSet(const ActionSet newActionSet)

-getActionSetfromString() is to ask a Things Manager to translate a string serialized in Delimeter format into a instance of ActionSet class and get the instance.
+getActionSetfromString() is to ask a Things Manager to translate a string serialized in Delimiter format into an instance of ActionSet class and get the instance.
 The only parameter is a desc which is an target string serialized in Delimiter format.
 The prototype of the function is shown as follows:

-ActionSet getActionSetfromString(std::string desc)
+• ActionSet getActionSetfromString(std::string desc)

-addActionSet() is to ask a Things Manager to add a new actionset onto a specific resource.
-The first parameter is a resource which a new actionset will be added onto.
+addActionSet() is to ask a Things Manager to add a new action set onto a specific resource.
+The first parameter is a resource which a new action set will be added onto.
 The second parameter is a newActionSet which is a target instance of ActionSet class to be added.
 The last parameter is a cb which is callback function.
 The prototype of the function is shown as follows: